 Potential Issues with Used Crib Mattresses

 As mattresses age, they can deteriorate, becoming softer overall.
-The inner bits – foam density on a foam mattress, and coils on an innerspring – don’t necessarily deteriorate at the same rate across the mattress, which can create uneven firmness across the surface.
+The inner bits – foam density on a foam mattress, coils on an innerspring, and proprietary materials with brands like Naturepedic – don’t necessarily deteriorate at the same rate across the mattress, which can create uneven firmness across the surface.
 This can be dangerous for a baby.